kbx81/RGBBinaryClock/hardware/README.md

  and flashing instructions in the `src` folder one level up in the repo's hierarchy.

+## Known Issues

+Heat from the LED drivers can skew the temperature reading from the sensor on the board.
+This becomes more noticeable as the LEDs become brighter.
+Perhaps a future revision of the board(s) will include a connection for mounting the temperature sensors off-board somehow.

+Due to the nature of how the TLC5947 drivers work, frequent display refreshes (such as when LEDs are fading between colors and/or intensities) sometimes cause some faint flickering or pulsing of the LEDs.
+Perhaps a future version of the binary clock will use different drivers.

 ## Legal stuff and License

 The circuit schematics and PCBs found here are licensed under the